PikioopSo/Building-Blocks/README.md

 # Pi Reel

-[ Project vision or mission statement.
-Tips on writing your vision.]
-Bring the world light so that others can journey forward and explore nature and communicate.
+### Our Mission
+We strive every day to bring the world to life through animation and movie making.

+Our belief is that through art we can overcome obstacles and come together like a family to learn and share our knowledge and dreams.

 [ If you have one, add your logo or an image here ]